 - The UK Health Security Agency (UKHSA, previously Public Health England) first launched this National Norovirus and Rotavirus Bulletin in December 2020 to provide an overview of activity in England and temporarily replace the suspended Official Statistics national norovirus and rotavirus report.
-This weekly bulletin covers the 2-week period between 11 October and 24 October 2021 (reporting weeks 41 to 42). - 2.
-In England, decreased activity across all surveillance indicators continued through the first half of 2021, particularly for norovirus.
+This weekly bulletin covers the 2 week period between 22 November and 5 December 2021 (reporting weeks 47 to 48).
+Please note this bulletin will not be published in week 52 of 2021. - 2.
+In England, decreased activity across all surveillance indicators continued from 2020 through the first half of 2021, particularly for norovirus.
 The reasons for these reductions are considered to be multifactorial.
-The coronavirus (COVID-19) pandemic has led to many changes which have likely had a negative impact on surveillance indicators, but which have likely also resulted in reduced norovirus and rotavirus transmission. - 3.
-Although norovirus laboratory reports have been increasing since week 25 of 2021, reports in recent weeks have stabilised and during weeks 41 and 42 were lower than the 5-season average for the corresponding week pre-COVID-19 (2014/2015 to 2018/2019).
-The total number of reported enteric virus (EV) outbreaks have also increased since week 14, 2021 and although the cumulative number of EV outbreaks reported up to week 42 of the 2021/22 season is 18% higher than the average of the previous 5 seasons prior to the emergence of COVID-19 EV outbreak reports have been decreasing since week 38.
-Throughout the 2021/2022 season to date the majority of EV outbreaks have been reported in educational settings rather than care homes which were the most frequently reported setting during the same period in the 5 previous seasons pre-COVID-19.
-The National Norovirus Surveillance Team will continue to closely monitor all available surveillance data to ensure early detection of any further unusual norovirus activity, including potential novel strain emergences or replacement events. - 4.
+The coronavirus (COVID-19) pandemic has led to many changes which have likely had a negative impact on surveillance indicators, but which have likely also resulted in reduced norovirus and rotavirus transmission.
+Norovirus activity began to increase from week 25 of 2021. - 3.
+Norovirus laboratory reports have remained stable in recent weeks and during weeks 47 and 48 were lower than the 5-season average for the corresponding week pre-COVID-19 (2014/2015 to 2018/2019).
+EV outbreak reports have varied across recent weeks and while reported outbreaks have been increasing since week 44, in weeks 47 and 48 reports were 35% lower than the 5-season average for the same 2 week period.
+Throughout the 2021/2022 season, EV outbreaks have been more frequently reported in educational settings and reports of outbreaks in hospital settings have remained notably lower than during the same period in the 5 previous seasons pre-COVID-19.
+Although, in recent weeks EV outbreaks in care home settings have been increasing, which can often precede an increase in hospital settings. - 4.
 UKHSA's Enteric Virus Unit (EVU) provides a norovirus characterisation service to support national surveillance and monitor the diversity of circulating strains.
-To enable effective molecular surveillance during this period it is crucial that samples are obtained from suspected norovirus cases or outbreaks for laboratory confirmation and then noroviruspositive samples are referred on to EVU for characterisation.
+To enable effective molecular surveillance during this period it is crucial that samples are obtained from suspected norovirus cases or outbreaks for laboratory confirmation and then norovirus-positive samples are referred on to EVU for characterisation.